Wheatland, Montana

 Wheatland is a census-designated place (CDP) in Broadwater County, Montana, United States.
 The population was 568 according to the 2010 census.

 Geography

 Wheatland occupies a large area in the southern end of Broadwater County.
 U.S. Route 287 runs north-south through the CDP, intersecting Interstate 90 at Exit 274 of that highway.
 Montana Highway 2 leads east across the Jefferson River to the city of Three Forks in Gallatin County.

 According to the United States Census Bureau, the Wheatland CDP has a total area of 197.3 km2, of which 195.9 km2 is land and 1.5 km2, or 0.74%, is water.

 Demographics

+Education

+Most of Wheatland CDP is within the Three Forks Elementary School District and the Three Forks High School District.
+The elementary and high school district are both a part of Three Forks Public Schools.
+With their motto currently standing as "We've got pep!"
+The northern portion of Wheatland CDP is within the Townsend K-12 Schools school district.